willfaustino/LastStopShop/README.md

 I am quite satisfied with the final result.
 I managed to do everything within the deadline and with good code.
 However, there is always room for improvement.
 If I were to continue working on this project, I would add:

-A combat system
+A combat system,
-A player progression system
+A player progression system,
-A story and interactions with the mysterious vendor More animations in the scenes
+A story and interactions with the mysterious vendor, More animations in the scenes,
 It would probably be a roguelike game.

 ### Playing the Game